Jubatian/rrpge-spec/specs/snd_arch.rst

 ------------------------------------------------------------------------------

-The audio output DMA is capable to operate from the first 1 MWords (pages 0x4000 - 0x40FF) of the Data memory.
+The audio output DMA operates on the Peripheral bus, accessing the Peripheral RAM.

-Seperate left & right channel DMA start offsets can select a region from this area where the audio output DMA may operate.
+Seperate left & right channel DMA start offsets are provided.
 The buffer size is defined by a mask which mixes bits from the DMA sample counter and these start offset bits, normally selecting the higher bits from the start offsets, the lower bits from the DMA sample counter.

-Mono output may be used by making the left & right channel DMA offsets equal.
+Mono output may be realized by making the left & right channel DMA offsets equal.

 Note that the audio output DMA uses a left and a right sample (8 bits) every audio base clock tick.
-This is half of a 16 bit word.
-The lowest bit of the Audio DMA sample counter selects the high (0) or low (1) byte of the sample source word to use.
+This is quarter of a 32 bit PRAM cell.
+The lower two bits of the Audio DMA sample counter selects the byte of the sample source cell to use (00 selecting the highest byte, 11 selecting the lowest byte).